emfeltham/Margins.jl/docs/src/mathematical_foundation.md

 ---

 *This mathematical foundation anchors all marginal analysis in Margins.jl.
 For implementation details, see [API Reference](api.md).
-For performance implications of the framework choices, see [Performance Guide](performance.md).
+For computational architecture and performance implications, see [Computational Architecture](computational_architecture.md) and [Performance Guide](performance.md).
 For advanced applications including elasticities and robust inference, see [Advanced Features](advanced.md).*